-This solution is independent of the layer 3 IP addresses:
+This has the big advantage of being independent of the layer 3 IP addresses:

 - 1) This mode can bridge protocols other that TCP/IP. - 2) It transfers DHCP and ARP frames unchanged, avoiding most verification issues on the AP side, like proxy ARP or DHCP servers. - 3) It allows using an IP gateway either on the AP side or on the bridge side, accessible from either side.